Sulfadimezine Latin name. I Write prescriptions. How to treat toxoplasmosis - treatment regimen

 Sulfadimezin is especially effective for pneumococcal diseases and urinary tract infections.

-The first time Sulfadimezin is given in a dose of 2 g, and then 1 g every 4-6 hours until the temperature drops.
-Taking the drug continues for the next three days.
+The first time Sulfadimezin is given at a dose of 2 g, and then 1 g every 4-6 hours until the temperature decreases.
+The drug is continued for the next three days.

-• For treatment dysentery in adults Sulfadimezin is prescribed on the 1st and 2nd days of illness every 4 hours, 1 g, on the 3rd and 4th day - every 6 hours, 1 g, on the 5th and 6th day - every 8 hours for 1 g.
-After a 5-6-day break, the second cycle of treatment is carried out: on the 1st and 2nd day - 5 g of Sulfadimezin per day, on the 3rd and 4th days - 4 g per day, on the 5th day - 3 g per day.
+• For treatment dysentery in adults Sulfadimezin is prescribed on the 1st and 2nd days of illness, 1 g every 4 hours, on the 3rd and 4th days - every 6 hours, 1 g, on the 5th and 6th days - every 8 hours 1 g.
+After a 5–6-day break, a second cycle of treatment is carried out: on the 1st and 2nd days - 5 g of Sulfadimezine per day, on the 3rd and 4th days - 4 g per day, on the 5th day - 3 g per day.

-• For treatment dysentery in children: for children under 3 years old, Sulfadimezin is prescribed at the rate of 0.2 g of the drug per day per 1 kg of the child's body weight for 7 days.
-The daily dose is given in 4 doses, without disturbing the night's sleep.
-Children over 3 years of age are prescribed 0.4-0.75 g (depending on age), 4 times a day.
+• For treatment dysentery in children: for children under 3 years of age, Sulfadimezin is prescribed at the rate of 0.2 g of the drug per day per 1 kg of the child’s body weight for 7 days.
+Daily dose given in 4 doses without disturbing night's sleep.
+Children over 3 years of age are prescribed 0.4–0.75 g (depending on age), 4 times a day.

-• In case of pneumonia and meningitis, 2 g of Sulfadimezin is prescribed for the first dose; children at the rate of 0.1 g per 1 kg of body weight at the first dose, then 0.25 g / kg every 4, 6, 8 hours.
+• For pneumonia and meningitis, 2 g of Sulfadimezine is prescribed for the first dose; for children at the rate of 0.1 g per 1 kg of body weight for the first dose, then 0.25 g/kg every 4, 6, 8 hours.

-The highest dose of Sulfadimezin for adults inside: single - 2 g, daily - 7 g.
+The highest dose of Sulfadimezine for adults orally: single dose - 2 g, daily dose - 7 g.

 Side effects

-Sulfadimezin is well tolerated by patients and less often than other sulfonamides, it causes complications from the urinary tract.
+Sulfadimezin is well tolerated by patients and is less likely than other sulfonamides to cause complications from the urinary tract.

-Sometimes nausea, vomiting, allergic reactions, leukopenia, agranulocytosis, crystalluria are possible.
+Sometimes nausea, vomiting, allergic reactions, leukopenia, agranulocytosis, crystalluria.

 Contraindications